swiftlang/swift-evolution/proposals/AAAA-stdlib-span-properties.md

   /// Unsafely view this raw buffer as a `RawSpan` var bytes: RawSpan { get }
 }

+extension Slice where Base == UnsafeRawBufferPointer {
+  /// Unsafely view this raw buffer as a `RawSpan` var bytes: RawSpan { get }
+}

+extension Slice where Base == UnsafeMutableRawBufferPointer {
+  /// Unsafely view this raw buffer as a `RawSpan` var bytes: RawSpan { get }
+}
 ```

 All of these unsafe conversions return a value whose lifetime is dependent on the _binding_ of the UnsafeBufferPointer.
 Note that this does not keep the underlying memory alive, as usual where the `UnsafePointer` family of types is involved.
-The programmer must ensure that the underlying memory is valid for as long as the `Span` or `RawSpan` are valid.
+The programmer must ensure the following invariants for as long as the `Span` or `RawSpan` binding is valid:

+	- The underlying memory remains initialized.
+	- The underlying memory is not mutated.

+Failure to keep these invariants results in undefined behaviour.

-#### Extension to `Foundation.Data`
+#### Extensions to `Foundation.Data`

 While the `swift-foundation` package and the `Foundation` framework are not governed by the Swift evolution process, `Data` is similar in use to standard library types, and the project acknowledges that it is desirable for it to have similar API when appropriate.
 Accordingly, we would add the following properties to `Foundation.Data`: